2cd/debian-museum/assets/vm-minimal/Readme.md

 apt update
 apt install docker.io

+# If the VM is ubuntu:
+apt install linux-image-virtual

-# If the VM is x64 arch:
+# If the VM is debian 10+ x64:
 apt install linux-image-cloud-amd64

-# If the VM is arm64 arch:
+# If the VM is debian 10+ arm64:
 apt install linux-image-cloud-arm64

-# If the VM is rv64gc arch:
+# If the VM is debian rv64gc:
 apt install linux-image-riscv64

-# If the VM is loong64 arch:
+# If the VM is debian loong64:
 apt install linux-image-loong64
 ```